janwilmans/janwilmans.github.io/auto.md

   - you cannot move from it
   - you cannot copy it

-  Turns out this is not true, as pointed out by Ansel Sermersheim, you _can_ take its reference and so also move and copy it, if you pass its reference from its own constructor to another object.
+  Turns out most of this is not true, as pointed out by Ansel Sermersheim, you _can_ take its reference and so also move and copy it, if you pass its reference from its own constructor to another object.

   Appearently, this could be useful in TMP to add anonymous member functions to a class, why you would want to do that is another thing